Blog ComparisonsTop 18 Canny Alternatives in 2025

 15. Feature Upvote

-Feature Upvote is a simple feedback tool offering just feedback boards with an upvoting function.
-It gets pretty expensive, especially considering their limited features and aged UI.
+Feature Upvote is a simple feedback management tool that offers a feedback board with an upvoting function.
+However, it can be pretty expensive, especially considering its limited features and aged UI.

 What Feature Upvote has that Canny doesn't?